 Will the pandemic affect my application for a residence permit for studies?

 The Swedish Migration Agency is the authority that is responsible for processing applications for residence permits.
+The agency has also published an FAQ page for international students who have questions in light of COVID-19.
 We recommend that you visit their website or contact the nearest Swedish diplomatic mission to learn more about the current situation for visas and residence permits.

 Will education be on campus or distance learning at the start of the autumn 2020 semester?

 Södertörn University will offer only limited teaching on campus in the first period of the autumn semester (31 August - 29 September) because we must continue to contribute to reducing the spread of the coronavirus.
 However, please note that different arrangements might be made by different departments and schools, so kindly contact your department to check if your programme/course will start on campus or online during the first period.
 More information about the rest of the semester will be announced in early autumn.

 If the university decides to have classes online (distance learning) instead of on campus after I have paid my tuition fee, will my tuition fee be refunded?